Understanding The Ego: Meaning And Example Scenarios

 Finally, if you are thinking about ego in terms of the theories of Carl Jung or Sigmund Freud, an example of the ego at play might be seeing something at a store that you want but don’t have the money for.
 If you resist the urge to take it without paying for it and instead decide to save up for it, these theories might suggest the ego was responsible for guiding your actions.

+Yes, having a “big ego” can harm various aspects of both mental health and relationships.
 Individuals with a high ego tend to seek external validation, focus on the self, and resist feedback.
 In turn, this can leave self-esteem relying on the attention of others.
-Managing the ego and recognizing the importance of others through humility can help create balance and improve internal self-esteem and self-worth without fearing the input of others.
+This inflated sense of self-importance can damage personal relationships, and the constant need for validation can create stress and emotional turmoil.

 With psychoanalytic theory, the ego represents the conscious and rational part of a person, falling between the id (primitive drives) and the superego (moral conscience).
 Someone with a healthy ego can balance their id and superego, helping them make the choices that are best for them.